ethereum/EIPs/EIPS/eip-1.md

 `requires`: *EIP number(s)* (Optional field)

 `withdrawal-reason`: *A sentence explaining why the EIP was withdrawn.* (Optional field, only needed when status is `Withdrawn`)

+Working Groups can introduce their own headers, which should come last.

 Headers that permit lists must separate elements with commas.